Trendcommerce/pdf-lib/README.md

 ## Note

-Please note that this application is intended for use via the console/terminal and currently does not have a user interface.
+Please note that this library only provides the functionality and currently does not have a user interface.
 For any questions or issues, please raise a ticket in the GitHub repository.